pascalpoizat/veca-ide/README.md

 - from this repository, select VecaDsl / VecaDsl Feature for installation

-If Eclipse warns you that you are installing software that contains unsigned contents, click OK.
+If Eclipse warns you that you are installing software that contains unsigned content, click `Install anyway`.

 ## 2b.
 Building from source